Skip to main content

 • Sometimes, leukemia can become resistant to tisagenlecleucel.
 Researchers in NCI’s Pediatric Oncology Branch have developed CAR T cells that target leukemia cells in a different way.
 An ongoing clinical trial is testing whether the combination of these two types of CAR T cells can provide longer-lasting remissions.

 • CAR T cells are currently only approved for use in leukemia that has relapsed or proved resistant to standard treatment.
-A clinical trial from COG is now testing tisagenlecleucel as part of first-line therapy in children with ALL at high risk of relapse.
+A clinical trial from the Children's Oncology Group (COG) is now testing tisagenlecleucel as part of first-line therapy in children with ALL at high risk of relapse.

 • More research is needed to understand which children who receive CAR T cells are at high risk of developing resistance to treatment.
 Researchers also plan to test whether strategies such as combining CAR T-cell therapy with other immunotherapies may help prevent resistance from developing.